amisoni70/printf/README.md

-this is my master branch
+This is my main branch